shivannis/xandr-docs-public/xandr-docs/customer-support/xcs-logging-in-to-the-customer-support-portal.md

 Once your account is set, you can access the Customer Support Portal by going directly to the [Login](https://help.xandr.com/) page and entering your Email and Password.

 > [!NOTE]
-> The portal account is separate from and [Documentation Portal](https://docs.xandr.com/) accounts.
+> The portal account is separate from [Documentation Portal](https://learn.microsoft.com/en-us/xandr/) accounts.
 You will need to log in to each system separately.
 Note that each account may have a different password.

 ## Related topics